SendurLanter/SendurLanter.github.io/_pages/publications.md

 ======
 4. Y. Chao, Y. Chiang, **C. Hsu**, C. Chou and H. Wei, "Satellite-UAV-MEC Collaborative Architecture for Task Offloading in Vehicular Networks," to appear in *IEEE GLOBECOM Workshop*, 2020.

-5. **C. Hsu**, Y. Chiang, and H. Wei, "Mobility-Aware Joint QoS Promotion and Load Balancing in MEC-based Vehicular Networks: A Deep Learning Approach," submitted to *IEEE Vehicular Technology Conference (VTC)*, 2020.
+5. **C. Hsu**, Y. Chiang, and H. Wei, "Mobility-Aware Joint QoS Promotion and Load Balancing in MEC-based Vehicular Networks: A Deep Learning Approach," to appear in *IEEE Vehicular Technology Conference (VTC)*, 2021.

 6. **C. Hsu**, "MEC-Assisted FoV-Aware and QoE-Driven Adaptive 360◦ Video Streaming for Virtual Reality," to appear in *IEEE International Conference on Mobility, Sensing and Networking*, 2020. [[Demo](https://sendurlanter.github.io/portfolio/)]